adriannliu/gomoku/README.md

 ### 2. MCTS Layer
 If no immediate threats exist, it switches to Monte Carlo Tree Search (UCB1):
-* Optimizes for moves that minimize the opponent's win rate (defensive-aggressive).
+1. Optimizes for moves that minimize the opponent's win rate.
-* Simulations are not purely random; they include basic competency checks to make win/loss data more accurate.
+2. Simulations are not purely random; they include basic competency checks to make win/loss data more accurate.

 ## Performance Optimizations